 - Maryland Crab Cakes

 This flavor and texture-packed Southwestern Chopped Chicken Salad comes together in minutes and you can get started on it the day before.

 - 1 cup crushed tortilla chips

 - handful chopped cilantro

-- 1/2 cup plain Greek yogurt (I use nonfat)
+- 1/2 cup plain Greek yogurt (we use nonfat)

 - 3 Tablespoons extra virgin olive oil